What is the full form of DBMS?

 2. Data Consistency: DBMS ensures that data is consistent by enforcing rules and constraints on the data.

-3. Data Integrity: DBMS ensures that data is accurate and consistent by providing mechanisms for data validation and verification.
+3. Data Integrity: DBMS ensures data is accurate and consistent by providing data validation and verification mechanisms.

 4. Improved Efficiency: DBMS allows users to access and manipulate data quickly and easily, which improves efficiency and productivity.